 Now, most people are not going to save hundreds of thousands overnight, so this route would take a while to implement.
 But, following the principles outlined in Your Money or Your Life, many people are able to achieve financial independence (=retire) much earlier than they would by just relying on typical retirement savings or government programs.

 What do you think?
 Appealing?
 Crazy?
-I would love to hear about your thoughts in the comments. 🙂
+Do you dream of making a living without a job?
+I would love to hear what you think in the comments below. 🙂

 P.S.
 Wanna Learn More About Creating A Life You ACTUALLY Like?

 If you are seriously searching for a different path in life, you might be interested in my free video class.
 You’ll learn:

 - The SECRET to creating a lifestyle that maximizes happiness and minimizes stress.

 - The simple 5-step process for turning your life around even if it seems way out of reach and you have no clue how to get started.